The School of Visual Arts Presents Ralph Appelbaum's Filmmakers Dialogue

-Our loyal film fans have been rewarded over the years with such important movies as Zero, Dark, Thirty, Not Fade Away, Hitchcock, 127 Hours, Win Win, Blue Valentine, Hereafter, Milllion Dollar Baby, The Sea Inside, Out of Africa, Terms of Endearment, Gorillas in the Mist, Field of Dreams, Scarface, In the Name of the Father, Sea of Love,Casino, The Crying Game, Tootsie, Rain Man, Driving Miss Daisy, Traffic, Good Will Hunting, Platoon, Jerry Maguire, Pretty Woman, Schindler's List, Mystic River, Jarhead, American Splendor, Vera Drake and A Beautiful Mind.
+Our loyal film fans have been rewarded over the years with such important movies as Unbroken, Blackhat, Testament of Youth, Zero, Dark, Thirty, Not Fade Away, Hitchcock, 127 Hours, Win Win, Blue Valentine, Hereafter, Milllion Dollar Baby, The Wrestler, Noah, The Sea Inside, Out of Africa, Terms of Endearment, Gorillas in the Mist, Field of Dreams, Scarface, In the Name of the Father, Sea of Love,Casino, The Crying Game, Tootsie, Rain Man, Driving Miss Daisy, Traffic, Good Will Hunting, Platoon, Jerry Maguire, Pretty Woman, Schindler's List, Mystic River, Jarhead, American Splendor, Vera Drake and A Beautiful Mind.

-FILMMAKERS DIALOGUE participants have met and spoken with more than 800 movie greats, including Joan Allen, Jean-Jacques Annaud, Michael Apted, Maria Bello, Rob Cohen, Rebecca Miller, Jeff Bridges, James L. Brooks, Jerry Bruckheimer, Steve Starkey, Michael Caine, Matt Damon, Daniel Day-Lewis, Danny DeVito, Robert Duvall, Morgan Freeman, Paul Giamatti, Gene Hackman, Dennis Hopper, Ron Howard, Anjelica Huston, Samuel L. Jackson, Frank Marshall, Edward Norton, Gwyneth Paltrow, Michelle Pfeiffer, Keanu Reeves, Jim Sheridan, Charles Shyer, Robert Wise and Richard Zanuck.
+FILMMAKERS DIALOGUE participants have met and spoken with more than 800 movie greats, including legendary producer-director James L. Brooks, Michael Apted, Juiian Schnabel, Academy Award nominated writers Charles Randolph ("The Big Short") and Josh Singer ("Spotlight"), Joan Allen, Jean-Jacques Annaud, Maria Bello, Rob Cohen, Rebecca Miller, Gail Mutrux, Danny Boyle, Jeff Bridges, Jerry Bruckheimer, Steve Starkey, Michael Caine, Matt Damon, Daniel Day-Lewis, Danny DeVito, Robert Duvall, Morgan Freeman, Paul Giamatti, Gene Hackman, Dennis Hopper, Ron Howard, Anjelica Huston, Samuel L. Jackson, Walter Parkes, Frank Marshall, Edward Norton, Gwyneth Paltrow, Michelle Pfeiffer, Keanu Reeves, Jim Sheridan, Charles Shyer, Robert Wise, Luc Besson, Michael Shamberg, Stacey Sher, Ari Handel, Jean-Jacques Annaud, Claude Lelouch, and Richard Zanuck.

 For many studios, FILMMAKERS DIALOGUE has become a tradition to launch their latest films.